MiSTer-devel/PSX_MiSTer/README.md

 Analog out is not supported yet.
 It requires either direct video or seperate build and is very experimental and buggy.
 Use at your own risks, no bug reports please.

+## Libcrypt

+Some games are secured with Libcrypt and will not work if it's not circumvented.

+You can provide a .sbi file to do that.
+If there is a .sbi file next to a .cue with the same name, it is loaded automatically when mounting the CD image.

 ## Error messages

 If there is a recognized problem, an overlay is displayed, showing which error has occured.